BoltzExchange/boltz-backend/docs/api.md

 }
 ```

-## Querying Lockup Transactions
+## Querying lockup Transactions

-Requests querying the lockup transactions of Submarine Swaps have to be `POST` and contain one argument in its JSON encoded body:
+Requests querying the lockup transactions on UTXO based chains of Submarine Swaps have to be `POST` and contain one argument in its JSON encoded body:

 - `id`: id of the Submarine Swap